German conjugation

 For many German tenses, the verb itself is locked in a non-varying form of the infinitive or past participle (which normally starts with ge-) that is the same regardless of the subject, and then joined to an auxiliary verb that is conjugated.
 This is similar to English grammar, though the primary verb is normally placed at the end of the clause.
-Note that in both the examples shown below the auxiliary verb is irregular.
+In both the examples shown below the auxiliary verb is irregular.